Star7704/valentina-studio-mirror/README.md

 ## Usage

-Just download your desired package through clicking on the package and selecting raw.
+Just download your desired package through clicking on the package and clicking in download.

 ## Development